Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Discussion

+It should be noted that the mean cluster size grows in agreement with conclusions of nonlinear Leyvraz-Redner scaling theory \cite{Leyvraz} about average aggregate $\langle {n} \rangle$ growth like $\langle {n} \rangle \sim t^{1/(2-\alpha)}$.
+Also conclusions for the partial cases (pile-ups and walls) considered here are in agreement with conclusions on an average cluster size in Lin-Ke theory for migration-driven aggregation, namely pile-ups ($\alpha=0$) grow as $\langle {n} \rangle \sim t^{1/2}$ (diffusive growth \cite{ke2002kinetics}) and walls ($\alpha=1$) grow as $\langle {n} \rangle \sim t$ (ballistic growth \cite{lin2003kinetics}).
+Also the results stated here are in agreement with scaling estimations of the typical scale growth for diffusive and ballistic regimes in Ben-Naim-Krapivsky theory for exchange driven growth \cite{ben2003exchange} taking into account the rescaled time variable.

-In the more general sense, scaling analysis of experimental distributions could allow us to determine their intrinsic symmetry and bring to light the corresponding aggregation scenario for many other applications related with aggregation phenomena, for example for investigation of city population dynamics \cite{GatsenkoCGW10}.
+In the more general sense, scaling, fitting, moment, and bootstrapping analysis of experimental distributions could allow us to determine their intrinsic symmetry and bring to light the corresponding aggregation scenario for many other applications related with aggregation phenomena, for example for investigation of city population dynamics \cite{GatsenkoCGW10}.

+At the moment some outliers and unsatisfactory scaling in the simulation data cannot be compared directly with the theoretical results for large $n$ and $t$ because simulations were carried out for relatively low number of aggregating monomers ($\sim $10$^{6})$ and in the limited time range ($<10^7$ MCSs for pile-ups and $<10^4$ MCSs for walls).
+That is why to check the exact solutions and make more reliable conclusions the bigger simulations are under way now in the DG DCI ``SLinCA@Home'' and the science gateway portal on the basis of WS-PGRADE technology\cite{BaskovaIWSG2013}.